 Missions takes up a Communion Offering each month that goes to a local, national, or international ministry that we support.
-Our June Communion offering had $675 donated to Child Response Initiative.
+Our September Communion offering had $1,581 donated to United Methodist Committee on Relief (UMCOR).

 Gordon and Ardell Graner, our missional partners who work in the Dominican Republic with General Board of Global Ministries.
 Visit their blog.

 There are many "Promise Neighborhoods" around the United States-- communities that have been formed to strengthen the neighborhood and make a difference for the families and children that live there.
 We support the St. Cloud Promise Neighborhood and all of the wonderful things they are doing to strengthen the southeast side of St. Cloud.
 Whether its mentoring, Friday night youth programs, or computer classes, Promise Neighborhood is making a difference.